What the FAQ

 -

 We could’ve, but what’s the fun in that?
-Nail painting is simple, creative, visible, and a little bold—making it a perfect entry point for big conversations about masculinity and equality.
+Nail painting is simple, creative, visible, and a little bold—making it a perfect entry point for big conversations about about what’s holding men back.

 -